 Love Is in the Air!
-10 Celebs Who Officiated Other Stars' Weddings
+14 Celebs Who Officiated Other Stars' Weddings

 Whose wedding was officiated?
 Carly Waddell and Evan Bass

-Three years after marrying producers of The Bachelor and The Bachelorette, the franchise host once again took on the officiant role for the 2017 wedding of the Bachelor in Paradise contestants.
+Three years after marrying producers of The Bachelor and The Bachelorette, the franchise host once again took on the officiant role for the 2017 wedding of the Bachelor in Paradise contestants — and has done it again several times since.